fathimaalzahra/AI-ML-001/LEVEL1.md

 ## Task 2 - Data Visualisation

-using matplotlib and diff kinds of plots.
-(Bar, scatter, Time Series and Histogram).
+using matplotlib and plotly, plot different kind of plots like Bar, Scatter, Time Series and Histogram.
+Also plot an interactive plot using plotly.

 ## Task 3 - Numpy